alipsgh/tornado/README.md

 ![Stars](https://img.shields.io/github/stars/alipsgh/tornado?color=r)
 ![Repo Size](https://img.shields.io/github/repo-size/alipsgh/tornado?color=tomato)

-Tornado is a framework for data stream mining, written in Python.
-The framework includes implementations of various incremental/online learning algorithms as well as concept drift detection methods.
+Tornado is a framework for data stream mining, implemented in Python.
+The framework includes various incremental/online learning algorithms as well as concept drift detection methods.

 You must have Python 3.5 or above (either 32-bit or 64-bit) on your system to run the framework without any error.
 Note that the **numpy**, **scipy**, **mathplotlib**, and **pympler** packages are used in the Tornado's implementations.
 You may use the `pip` command in order to install these packages, for example: